 Much has changed with the AGA cooker since 2010.
 This decade has seen the launch of many new models, including the game-changing AGA Total Control, the first AGA cooker that can be on when you need it and off when you don’t.
 The AGA Dual Control was also launched around this time, as was the company’s smallest ever cooker, the AGA 60, and the largest the 5-oven AGA.

 In 2018 and 2019 the AGA eR3 Series collection was launched.
-Cookers in this range come with the option of a state-of-the-art induction hob and many other innovative features, including the addition of a 90L fan oven, and range in size from 60cm to 170cm.
+Cookers in this range feature a state-of-the-art induction hob and many other innovative features, including the addition of a 90L fan oven, and range in size from 60cm to 170cm.

 The eR7 Series features an easy-to-use touch-screen control panel with 5 heat settings for the roasting oven and 4 settings for the baking oven.
 Each oven and hotplate is independently controlled enabling the user to control heat output into the kitchen and the amount of energy used.